 9. Make plugs easier to remove

-Apple plugs can be tricky to pull out, as this viral clip demonstrates [facebook link]!
-The solution is pretty stylish: just sugru a door/drawer knob to the back and you've got an instant handle (excuse the pun) on this design niggle.
+Apple plugs can be tricky to pull out.
+The solution is pretty stylish: just sugru a doorknob to the back and you've got an instant handle on this design niggle.
 It's also a popular use for people with limited hand mobility.

 10. Adapt older chargers that no longer fit current models

 All credit to Sugru-er Maarten for thinking up this one.
 He came up with the super clever idea of attaching his magsafe2 adapter to a magsafe1 cable.